cats256/assessment-statistics/README.md

 https://files.eric.ed.gov/fulltext/ED599204.pdf (Arthurs, Noah; Stenhaug, Ben; Karayev, Sergey; Piech, Chris )

+## There's a limitation mentioned by the author in the paper with the logit-normal, where it can't model the maximum and minimum very well.
+I think I figured out a better distribution which is the compound distribution between the binomial and the logit-normal.
+Think how assessments usually contain limited number of questions, each of them can be modeled as n trials in the binomial.
+Not very good explanation yet but I will have to put this on hold for now as I am short on time.

 SAS Distinguished Researcher on Fitting a Distribution from Quantiles with Weighted Least Square Estimates:

 https://blogs.sas.com/content/iml/2018/03/07/fit-distribution-matching-quantile.html (Rick Wicklin)